jgraettinger/blog/README.md

 takes two RoomStates and deeply merges them.

 See what just happened?
-We went from having many code paths - one for each flavor of input - that *each* have to figure out how to incrementally update a RoomState 🤮, to trivial functions that just map their input *to* a RoomState.
+Before we had many code paths - one for each flavor of input - that *each* figured out how to incrementally update a RoomState 🤮.
+Now we have trivial functions that just map inputs *into* a RoomState.
 Plus one reducer function that smashes those RoomStates together, which frankly sounds kind of hard 🤔.
 At least the pure functions are a piece of cake!

-Anyway suppose we compare *before* and *after* copies of a RoomState with each update.
+Anyway suppose we compare the *before* and *after* copies of an updated RoomState.
 Hey, this is useful too!
 Since one RoomState tells us users that have seen the room, before vs after RoomStates tell us which users *toggled* between having seen it: